 Table 7.1.1 presents the results on an aggregate level.
 Based on the broad scope estimates for tourism and recreation, the combined value of the annual flow of the ten ecosystem services was 13.0 billion euros in 2015, while the value of the ecosystem assets - as derived from the value of annual flows using the net present value approach - was estimated at 419 billion euros.
 The table also shows the impact of different delineations of tourism and recreation.
 Using the medium scope estimates, the total value of ecosystem service flows is 9.5 billion euros and the associated value of ecosystem assets 310 billion euros.
-Using the limited scope estimates, the total value of ecosystem service flows is 6.3 billion euros and the associated value of ecosystem service flows is 6.3 billion euros and the associated value of ecosystem service flows is 6.3 billion euros and the associated value of ecosystem service flows is 6.3 billion euros and the associated value of ecosystem service flows is 6.3 billion euros and the associated value of ecosystem assets 208 billion euros, which is roughly equal to half the value of the broad scope estimates.
+Using the limited scope estimates, the total value of ecosystem service flows is 6.3 billion euros and the associated value of ecosystem assets 208 billion euros, which is roughly equal to half the value of the broad scope estimates.